 Culture, carnival and creativity in San Nicolas

-In the south of the islands, San Nicolas has enjoyed a huge revitalisation in recent years.
-Street art, from both local and international artists, now decorates walls, buildings and squares, while a museum dedicated to Carnival, and an art-space can also be found here.
+Still, if you aren’t lucky enough to time your visit to Aruba with the carnival, fear not, as the cultural hub and southern city of San Nicolas provides plenty of colour and art instead.
+Once an almost no-go area for tourists, the second city of San Nicolas has enjoyed a huge revitalisation in recent years.
+Street art and murals from local and international creatives now adorn walls, buildings and squares, while a museum dedicated to carnival and an art space can also be found here.

 Pocket-sized side trips